OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/deleting-auto-deploy-overrides.md

 ### Basic example

-The following will delete an automatic deployment release override for the project *HelloWorld* to the environment *Development*:
+The following will delete an automatic deployment release override for the projectÂ *HelloWorld*Â to the environmentÂ *Development*:

 ```text
 Octo delete-autodeployoverride --project HelloWorld --environment Development --server http://octopus/ --apikey API-ABCDEF123456